lazd/DOMly/README.md

 ## Running the benchmarks

-ATML comes with a set of benchmarks that use karma-benchmark to test real-world browser performance.
+DOMly comes with a set of benchmarks that use karma-benchmark to test real-world browser performance.

 ```
 npm install